Plasma cutting: Inverter plasma cutters

 Analog plasma cutters, typically requiring more than 2 kilowatts, use a heavy mains-frequency transformer.
 Inverter plasma cutters rectify the mains supply to DC, which is fed into a high-frequency transistor inverter between 10 kHz to about 200 kHz.
-Higher switching frequencies allow smaller transformer resulting in overall size and weight reduction.
+Higher switching frequencies allow smaller transformers resulting in overall size and weight reduction.

 The transistors used were initially MOSFETs, but are now increasingly using IGBTs.
 With paralleled MOSFETs, if one of the transistors activates prematurely it can lead to a cascading failure of one quarter of the inverter.
 A later invention, IGBTs, are not as subject to this failure mode.
-IGBTs can be generally found in high-current machines where it is not possible to parallel enough MOSFET transistors.
+IGBTs can generally be found in high-current machines where it is not possible to parallel enough MOSFET transistors.

 The switch mode topology is referred to as a dual transistor off-line forward converter.
 Although lighter and more powerful, some inverter plasma cutters, especially those without power factor correction, cannot be run from a generator (that means manufacturer of the inverter unit forbids doing so; it is only valid for small, light portable generators).
 However newer models have internal circuitry that allows units without power factor correction to run on light power generators.